-a.
-Appropriateness of Issue: Many city departments coordinate trash clean up activities, such as the Adopt-A-Street program, Blacks Run Clean Up Day, and cleanup of city streets and medians during mowing and storm drain cleaning operations.
+Selection Rationale & Positive Impact of Outreach: Many city departments coordinate trash clean-up activities, such as the Adopt-A-Street program, Blacks Run Clean Up Day, and cleanup of City streets and medians during mowing and storm drain cleaning operations.
 These efforts have historically been distinct programs run by different individuals to target the litter problem in Harrisonburg.
 However, all trash and litter on city streets winds up in the same place - the storm sewer system and local waterways.
-The MS4 Program will take the lead in coordinating internal trash cleanups and will additionally coordinate with the public to inform them about litter removal for water quality purposes.
+The MS4 Program will take the lead in coordinating internal trash cleanups and will additionally coordinate with the public to inform them about litter removal and why this links with local water quality.
 If necessary, Sec 7-6-5 of Harrisonburg City Code and Sec 6-2-6 of Harrisonburg City Code will be utilized in outreach efforts.
+A marketing campaign paired with the refuse and recycling program will heavily promote 'reduce and reuse' of waste items prior to recycling.
+This campaign may change behaviors and decrease the use of plastic items in the waste stream.

-b.
-Planned Activities: Coordination of city departments and city employee clean-up programs, Adopt-A-Street program, Adopt-A-Stream program, non-profit and volunteer groups, and Blacks Run Clean-Up Day.
+Communication Strategies: Coordination of city departments and city employee clean-up programs, Adopt-A-Street program, Adopt-A-Stream program, non-profit and volunteer groups, and Blacks Run Clean-Up Day.
+Brochures, public presentations, and advertisements throughout the city are included as part of the reduce, reuse, recycle marketing campaign.

-c.
-Estimated Population Size of Target Audience: Target audiences will be determined as trash clean-up efforts continue.
-Educational outreach and violations will be targeted towards those property owners, renters, businesses, etc. that are sourcing trash from their specific properties.
+Public Audience: Educational outreach and violations will be targeted towards those property owners, renters, businesses, etc. that are sourcing trash and waste items from their specific properties.